Toward the ultimate reach of current imaging atmospheric Cherenkov telescopes and their sensitivity to TeV dark matter: Sources of TeV Photons in the Inner Galaxy

-In addition to the cNFW profile, we also consider a conventional NFW profile using the best fit parameters determined in Ref.~\cite{Cautun:2019eaf}.
-Lastly, for comparison with the previous results of Refs.~\cite{Abdallah:2016ygi,Abdallah:2018qtu}, we also consider an Einasto profile for the DM distribution with the parametrization taken from Ref.~\cite{Springel:2008by}.
 Although we will not use it in our default analysis, when comparing the IACT sensitivity for two-body neutrino annihilation channels to those determined from the ANTARES telescope in Ref.~\cite{Albert:2016emp}, to make the comparison more direct we will adopt the NFW parameters used in that work, and label them as aNFW.
 The various halo parameters we use are collected in Tab.~\ref{tab:profileparameters}.

 Once the form of $\rho_\DM(r)$ has been specified, we can then compute the associated $J$-factors following Eq.~\eqref{eq:dmflux}.
 In Fig.~\ref{fig:Jfacvstheta} we show the total integrated and differential per solid angle $J$-factors as a function of angle from the GC, denoted $J(<\theta)$ and $dJ/d\Omega$, respectively.
 For the NFW and cNFW profiles, we use the results of Ref.~\cite{Cautun:2019eaf} to show the associated 1$\sigma$ uncertainties on the $J$-factors.
 As can be seen, there is considerable variation in both the distribution and total density between the profiles.
 At the most central radii the Einasto profile generally has the largest densities, but by the edge of the region we will analyze at $\theta = 4^{\circ}$, the integrated $J$-factor in the Einasto and cNFW profile are comparable.